-Our daily routines like getting up in the morning, getting dressed, and going to work is rarely any different.
-The similar is out night time routine, which involves putting on our pajamas and getting in our bed at the earliest.
+Our daily routines like getting up in the morning, getting dressed, and going to work are rarely any different.
+The similar is our nighttime routine, which involves putting on our pajamas and getting in our bed at the earliest.
 In both of them rarely do we care about our oral hygiene.
 Most of us do not floss as we believe it is a waste of our time.
 Many of us don’t even brush before going to bed, as it decreases the amount of sleep we might get.

 How do you set up a loop?

 The reason that we skip our nighttime brushing is that we’re set on a loop.
 According to experts, a loop is set on the basis of three elements, cue, routine, and rewards.
 Here, the cue becomes our willingness to sleep, the routine becomes us putting on our sleepwear, and the reward becomes the extra sleep we’re going to get for missing the brushing routine.

 As a result, it may become extremely difficult to change this loop unless we train our brain to do otherwise.

 How to train your brain for a new routine?

 It may take several days for you to settle into your new habit, but with the following steps, the task can be easier.